thindil/steamsky/bin/doc/CONTRIBUTING.md

 ### Some general hints about reporting bugs

-- In the "Title" field try to write very short but not too general description of the problem.
+- In the "Title" field try to write short but not too general description of the problem.
 Good example: "Game crashed when entering base".
 Bad example:
   "Game crashes often."
 - In the body/comment field try to write as much informations about the problem